TianYu-00/filesharing_site/note.md

 - if exists check to see if the file belongs to the user
 - if the file belongs to the user: download file
 - else
-- check to see if req.body has a {link, password}
+- check to see if req.query has a {link, password}
 - if it does check the download link database to compare the link and password
 - if both are correct: download file
 - else